Body sculpting pros and cons

 What is body contouring?
 What is body sculpting?

-Body contouring is the use of a device, from surgical to non-surgical and invasive to non-invasive, to reduce unwanted fat in stubborn areas and contour and shape the body.
+Body contouring, or body sculpting, is the use of a device, from surgical to non-surgical and invasive to non-invasive, to reduce unwanted fat in stubborn areas and contour and shape the body.

 What are the pros and cons of such treatments?

 is a surgical procedure which breaks up the fat cells and removes the fat using a high-pressure vacuum with a hollow instrument, called a cannula.